NetheriteDeveloper/NetheriteDeveloper/readme.md

 <h1 align="center">About Me</h1>

-I'm a Fullstack Developer who makes projects for fun as a hobby.
+I'm a Developer who makes projects for fun as a hobby.
 I am also currently working on some projects in private with a website like SealCentral and Lunahub.
 ## Discord: NetheriteDev#4598

 <h1 align="center">Fluent In...</h1>